winforsky/democodes/readme.md

 * Flexibility — you define the protocols yourself in the delegate pattern, meaning you can control exactly how much information you pass.
 Target-action provides no way to pass extra information and clients would have to look it up themselves after receiving the event.

 Your range slider control doesn’t have a large number of state changes or interactions that you need to provide notifications for.
 The only things that really change are the upper and lower values of the control.

+## 额外知识
+The transform property of CALayer expects to be passed a CATransform3D, not a CGAffineTransform like UIView.
+This means that you can perform transformations in three dimensions.

+CGAffineTransform uses a 3×3 matrix and CATransform3D uses a 4×4 matrix; the addition of the z-axis requires the extra values.

+At their core, 3D transformations are simply matrix multiplications.
+You can read more about matrix multiplication in [this Wikipedia article](https://en.wikipedia.org/wiki/Matrix_multiplication).

+A UIView is backed by a CALayer, which helps iOS optimize the rendering on the GPU.
+CALayer objects manage visual content and are designed to be incredibly efficient for all types of animations.

+It’s cheap and easy to rotate layers in Core Animation.
+If you chose to implement this using Core Graphics and override drawRect(_:), the entire knob control would be re-rendered in every step of the animation.
+Since it’s a very expensive operation, it would likely result in sluggish animation.

+create the two shapes that make up the overall knob as CAShapeLayer objects.
+These are a special subclasses of CALayer that draw a bezier path using anti-aliasing and some optimized rasterization.
+This makes CAShapeLayer an extremely efficient way to draw arbitrary shapes.

+Once you create the UIBezierPath, you use the cgPath property to set the path on the appropriate CAShapeLayer.

+Since UIBezierPath has a more modern API, you use that to initially create the path, and then convert it to a CGPathRef.